AhmedNaglah/digital_slide_archive/ansible/README.rst

 There are many options that can be used along with the ``deploy_docker.py`` command, use ``deploy_docker.py --help`` to list them.

 By default, the deployment places all database, log, and assetstore files in the ``~/.dsa`` directory.
-The Digital Slide Archive is run on localhost at port 8080.
+The PathoGenerativeAI is run on localhost at port 8080.

 A default administrator account is created with the username ``admin`` and password ``password``.
 The password can be changed after the first start, or a new administrator account with a different username can be created and the default ``admin`` user deleted.
 If you change the administrator user or password, subsequent runs of ``deploy_docker.py`` will require specifying the appropriate user and password or passing the appropriate option to request the username and password on the terminal.